-- 1) The government subsidies represent the wage subsidy provided by the HKSAR Government under the employment support scheme to help businesses tide over financial difficulties during the Covid-19 epidemic, which are recognised as income at the time the Group fulfilled the relevant granting criteria. - The Group earned utility income by charging a price for utilities used by tenants net of direct costs incurred by the Group. - 3) The amount represents compensation income received from a vendor who breached the agreement with the Group during the year ended 31 December 2015.
-The case was finalised during the year and Thai Baht ("THB") 50,000,000 (equivalent to approximately HK\$12,400,000) have been received from the counterparty and recognised as other income in the current year.
+- 1. In current year, the government subsidies represent the wage subsidy provided by the Government of Japan (2020: the HKSAR Government under the employment support scheme) to help businesses tide over financial difficulties during the COVID-19 epidemic, which are recognised as income at the time the Group fulfilled the relevant granting criteria. - 2.
+The Group earned utility income by charging a price for utilities used by tenants net of direct costs incurred by the Group. - 3.
+The amount recognised in the year ended 31 December 2020 represented compensation income received from a vendor who breached the agreement with the Group during the year ended 31 December 2015.
+The case was finalised during the year ended 31 December 2020 and Thai Baht ("THB") 50,000,000 (equivalent to approximately HK\$12,400,000) have been received from the counterparty and recognised as other income in the year ended 31 December 2020.